 The Oculus Rift + Touch bundle includes the headset, a pair of hand-tracking controllers, and a pair of desktop IR LED-tracking sensors for $399 after a recent price cut.
 This creates a tracking area of five feet wide by five feet deep.
 For an extra $59, Oculus sells a third sensor that expands the tracking area to eight feet by eight feet when placed at the rear of a room.
 The Rift also includes integrated headphones, which is a nice touch.

 With Windows Mixed Reality, pricing varies by vendor, just like with Windows PCs.
 While you can sometimes buy the standalone headsets for a lower initial cost, you’ll really want to pick up a bundle that includes a pair of motion controllers.
-Here are the Windows Mixed Reality headsets available at launch.
-(Asus plans to release a high-end model sometime in spring 2018.)
+Here are the Windows Mixed Reality headsets available, though they’re frequently found on sale for less.

 - Acer Windows Mixed Reality headset with motion controllers - $399 on Amazon or Microsoft